mlcommons/ck/README.md

 The Collective Knowledge project (CK) is motivated by our tedious experience reproducing experiments from [150 research papers](https://learning.acm.org/techtalks/reproducibility) and validating them in the real world.
-We have created a cross-platform tool to transform software projects into a [database of portable and reusable scripts](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md) adaptable to continuously changing software, hardware and data.
+We have created a cross-platform "Collective Mind" tool (CM) to transform software projects into a [database of portable and reusable scripts](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md) adaptable to continuously changing software, hardware and data.
 It's being developed by the [open MLCommons taskforce](https://github.com/mlcommons/ck/blob/master/docs/mlperf-education-workgroup.md)